cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

 The primary activities of the system, will that of recording vacations days accompanied by the vacation reason and being able to compose teams consisting of employees from different departments.

-Users will firstly log in with their company supplied microsoft account, whereafter can either register vaction, select a team to see vacation days for, or record new vacation days.
+Users will firstly log in with their company supplied Microsoft account, whereafter can

+either register vaction, select a team to see vacation days for, or record new vacation days.

 The system will be engaged with regularly, especically during the peak vacation periods.